dholab/prolonged-infection-suppfig2/README.md

 ## Overview

 This workflow was created to efficiently process and visualize data presented in Supplemental Figure 2 of [Halfmann et al. 2022, _Evolution of a globally unique SARS-CoV-2 Spike E484T monoclonal antibody escape mutation in a persistently infected, immunocompromised individual_](https://www.medrxiv.org/content/10.1101/2022.04.11.22272784v1).
-Consensus sequences and metadata were pulled from GenBank and are downloaded automatically in this workflow (see below).
+Its purpose is to compare the viral evolution in one, long-term host with SARS-CoV-2's evolution worldwide, across all hosts.
+Ultimately, it shows that the virus can accrue a similar number of subsitutions within one, long-term host as it can across thousands of short-term hosts.
+In other words, the one persistently infecting virus we document in our manuscript was able to recapitulate global SARS-CoV-2 evolution within a single host.

+We pull all consensus sequences and metadata used in this figure from GenBank.
+If needed, the workflow can download these automatically; more on that below.

 ## Getting Started